Traveling waves and homogeneous fragmentation: Introduction and main results

 Consider a homogeneous fragmentation process $\Pi$ with dislocation measure $\nu$.
 The equation

-is the {\it fragmentation travelling-wave} equation with wave speed $c\in\mathbb{R}.$ Equation (\ref{E: integ dif equ-first-view}) is the analogue in the fragmentation context of the classical traveling-wave equation associated with the FKPP equation.
-This is discussed in greater detail in the Section \ref{S: disc}, as well as existing results of the same flavour concerning branching Brownian motion and branching random walks.
-In this paper we study the existence, uniqueness and asymptotics of the solution of this {\it fragmentation travelling-wave} equation.
+is the \textit{fragmentation traveling wave} equation with wave speed $c\in\mathbb{R}.$ Equation~(\ref{E: integ dif equ-first-view}) is the analogue in the fragmentation context of the classical traveling wave equation associated with the FKPP equation.
+This is discussed in greater detail in Section \ref{S: disc} as well as existing results of the same flavor concerning BBM and BRWs.
+However, let us momentarily note the connection of (\ref{E: integ dif equ-first-view}) with a currently open problem and hence, the motivation for the current work.

+A classical result, due to Bramson \cite{bram}, establishes that the growth, as a function of time $t$, of the right-most particle in a one-dimensional, unit rate, binary splitting BBM is $\sqrt{2}t - 3\cdot2^{-3/2}\log t + O(1)$.
+The precise quantification of this result is done through a particular traveling wave solution of the FKPP equation.
+On account of the technical similarities between BBM and fragmentation processes, there are many reasons to believe that a similar result should also hold in the latter setting.
+Indeed, it is already known that the largest block at time $t>0$, $X_1(t)$, satisfies a strong law of large numbers in the sense that

+almost surely.
+Therefore, a natural conjecture, motivated by Bramson's result, is that there exists a deterministic function of time $(\gamma (t)\dvtx t\geq0)$ such that